softwaregroup-bg/ut-tools/README.md

-The sg-build project aims to automate all the activities around the build, continuous integration and release management of all the Software Group projects.
+The sg-tools project aims to automate all the activities around the build, continuous integration and release management of all the Software Group projects.

 Please note that the current project is for internal use only !!!